The Owls Plexus

 - typical song, recorded in Russian Far East, southern Primorski Krai in the remote stretches of the upper Bikin River watershed in hardwood-Korean pine forest

-- from Thekkady, Kerela, south India, near Periyar Tiger Reserve: example 1, example 2- Pel's Fishing Owl (Scotopelia peli)
+- from Thekkady, Kerela, south India, near Periyar Tiger Reserve: example 1, example 2- Barking Owl (Ninox connivens)

 - wail call - filtered, unfiltered, recorded along the Luilaka River along Salonga National Park, central Democratic Republic of the Congo, in tropical rainforest.